Reference Data Library

 What Happens When You Use Reference Data

-- You cannot edit reference data created by others
+• You cannot edit reference data used from Emission Data Marketplace

 Viewing and Managing Reference Data